runekaagaard/snowscript/README.rst

 Protected and private visibility is supported but not considered very "snowy", after all "we're all consenting adults here".
-Instead it's recommended to prefix members with a "_" to mark them as subject to change.
+Instead it's recommended to prefix members with a "_" to mark them as a implementation detail.

 Functions and properties can be indented below modifier keywords.